ta0kira/locking-container/readme.txt

 threads to read from the container at once, but to write to the container the thread must be the only one accessing it.
 A second lock type only allows one thread to read or write at a time, but it should be more efficient when you never want to allow multiple threads access to the container at one time.
+A third type of lock allows multiple readers, but no writers.

 See test.cpp for an example.
 You might also want to compile/run it to make sure that it works properly on the target system.